Uchchala: Conquests

-Kalhana, 12th century's historian who is believed to had covered the entire History of Kashmir writes in his book Rajatarangini that "Sussala" ruled Lahore with the support of his brother Uchchala.
+Kalhana, a 12th-century historian, is believed to had covered the entire History of Kashmir writes in his book Rajatarangini that Sussala ruled Lahore with the support of his brother Uchchala.
 Despite the fact of extended his support, Sussala was among the other rulers who were ambitious of throne.
 In order to avoid any untoward action identified to be taken by his brother, Uchchala divided the kingdom into two parts which placed Sussala on the throne in Lahore.

 Personal life

-Uchchala, the eldest son of his parents was married to "Jayamati" she was a beautiful queen and fond of singing.
+Uchchala, the eldest son of his parents was married to Jayamati, described as a beautiful queen and fond of singing.